 AP’s waterfall and polar plots provide powerful visualization tools for understanding electro-acoustic behavior.
-APx Waterfall Plot creates three-dimensional graphs that display multiple curves of data that can represent changes over time or frequency.
+The APx Waterfall Plot Utility creates three-dimensional graphs that display multiple curves of data that can represent changes over time or frequency.
 Spectrum or Cumulative Spectral Decay (CSD) views are available, with variable FFT length, number of slices and samples per shift.

 The APx Polar Plot Utility displays the response of loudspeakers and microphones relative to position in a plane, and supports multiple brands of turntables to produce full circle, semi-circle, quarter-circle and custom plots.